star-tek/ng-star/app/pages/about.md

 Roanoke's AngularJS and Javascript Meetup.
 We're focused on covering the latest frontend frameworks and web development practices.
 This group is for novices and ninjas.
 Our group is for the beginner playing around with javascript in their browser console and taking CodeSchool/Codecademy classes.
-Our group is the place to learn from the Designer and Javascript ninjas amazing users with a stellar UI, tweaking every pixel, and optimizing the pageload time.
+Our group is the place to learn from the Designer and Javascript ninjas who amaze users with stellar UI, tweaking every pixel and optimizing the pageload time.
 We are focused on AngularJS for now, but we'd welcome presentations on other frameworks as well.
 </p>